 The good news: Nursing home staff are provided reporting protections under the Elder Justice Act.
 Of course, Medicare also requires all medical professionals and administrative staff to report any potential crimes against nursing home residents.
 They must also report any serious bodily injury against residents within two hours of the incident.
 All other crimes must be reported within 24 hours.

 The bad news: Nursing home staff are often only as good as the facility itself.
 If a facility fails to meet reporting requirements, chances are, they have not properly trained the employees who work in their establishment.
 Many times, nursing homes forego reporting crimes in order to protect themselves from any potential accusations of elder abuse and neglect.
 They may even go so far as falsifying records.

 Seeking Legal Help

 Unfortunately, not all nursing homes have their residents’ best interests in mind.
 If you suspect your loved one has been a victim of nursing home abuse and neglect, you have the right to seek legal help and compensation from a New York nursing home abuse attorney.
 Contact the law firm of Gattuso & Ciottoli, PLLC any time day or night at (315) 314-8000 for a free consultation drawing on over 50 years of combined legal experience.
-Our offices are based in Fayetteville and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are based in Syracuse and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.